mdo992/bobsgame-fonts/Pixel Sans.md

 Use any OS/2 INI editor, e.g. INITOR or the built-in OS/2 registry editor to edit the system profile (os2.ini).
 Go to PM_SystemFonts and add a key named PM_AssociateFont with "Pixel Sans Fallback,12" as the data.

 ### Setting Pixel Sans Fallback as the default font for CJK languages in internet browsers
-1. Clone the repository or download the zipped archive.
+1. Clone the repository, download the zipped archive or the font separately.
 2. Go to any website or page written or translated in Chinese, Japanese or Korean.
-Example (in Japanese only): [Seesaa Wiki animation staff database page list](http://seesaawiki.jp/w/radioi_34/l/)
+Example: [Seesaa Wiki animation staff database page list](http://seesaawiki.jp/w/radioi_34/l/), in Japanese only.
 3. Open up the preferences in your browser.
 4. Select Pixel Sans Fallback as the default sans-serif font for these languages.
 5. Use 8 points as the font size in Netscape or Mozilla.